List of Drawn Together characters: Foxxy Love

-A sharp-tongued African-American parody of Valerie Brown from Josie and the Pussycats, she is a promiscuous, mystery-solving musician.
-Most of her humor revolves around her sexual habits and her unsophisticated or uneducated manner of speech; she is often used to poke fun at black stereotypes, but is the wisest and most far-sighted of all the housemates.
-Her name is a portmanteau of the names of blaxploitation characters Foxy Brown and Christie Love.
+A sharp-tongued African-American parody of Valerie Brown from Josie and the Pussycats.
+Her name is a combination of the names of blaxploitation characters Foxy Brown and Christie Love.
+She is a promiscuous mystery-solving musician.
+Most of her humor revolves around her sexual habits and her unsophisticated or uneducated manner of speech; she is often used to poke fun at black stereotypes, but is the wisest and most far-sighted of all the housemates, serving as the voice of reason in many episodes.
 She has at least two children, Qualmella and Timmy (the circumstances of Timmy's missing status change from episode to episode), as well as a teenage grandson named Ray-Ray.
 All were mentioned in a few episodes and were then taken away from her.
-She was also a member of an all-female band, The Foxxy 5, which consisted of various other female versions of black cartoon characters and is a reference to The Jackson 5 and the "mystery solving" cliche in cartoons.
+She was also a member of an all-female band, The Foxxy 5, which consisted of various other female versions of black cartoon characters and is a reference to The Jackson 5 and the "mystery solving" cliché in cartoons.
 Among reality show archetypes, she represents the sassy black woman, often acting as the voice of reason among the cast members (or as Wooldoor puts it, "the only one in the house who isn't completely retarded"), though she does have certain issues that spark her fiery temper, such as people taking her Funyuns.
 Foxxy also has father issues; he left for cigarettes when she was three years old.
-Her tail is the result of her father having sex with a fox.
+Her tail and ears are the result of her father having sex with a fox.

 In original artwork before the show's release, Foxxy Love wore a different outfit.